 Daelim Museum

 The Daelim Museum is located near Gyeongbokgung Palace.
 It is considered South Korea’s first photography museum.
 However, these days the museum also showcases designs of all forms.
-Therefore, their exhibitions showcase new types of lifestyles which cast a new light on the value of everyday objects.
+Therefore, their exhibitions showcase new lifestyles, which shed new light on the value of everyday objects.

 Address: 21, Jahamun-ro 4-gil, Jongno-gu